pratas/goose/README.md

   [+] goose-wsearch
 </pre>

-Moreover, there are many scripts to Download sequences, shuffle, etc.
+Moreover, there are many scripts to download sequences, shuffle, etc.